Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 - Why is this design the best in the space of possible designs?
   - Compared to MLAPI's existing templated delegates approach, this RFC proposes much more performant and cleaner API exposed to framework users.
 This API is also more familiar to [UNET RPC API](https://docs.unity3d.com/Manual/UNetActions.html) which would make existing UNET users' life easier while onboarding.
 - What other designs have been considered and what is the rationale for not choosing them?
-  - There was an ongoing discussion around whether or not to enforce `...ServerRpc` and `...ClientRpc` postfixes on method names tied to `[ServerRpc]` and `[ClientRpc]` attributes but what we are advising here is to also consider RPC call sites and make it obvious even in the call sites that the RPC method is in fact an RPC method and it's either `ClientRpc` or `ServerRpc` (see [ServerRpc](#serverrpc) and/or [ClientRpc](#clientrpc) sections for further details and examples).
+  - There was an ongoing discussion around whether or not to enforce `...ServerRpc` and `...ClientRpc` suffixes on method names tied to `[ServerRpc]` and `[ClientRpc]` attributes but what we are advising here is to also consider RPC call sites and make it obvious even in the call sites that the RPC method is in fact an RPC method and it's either `ClientRpc` or `ServerRpc` (see [ServerRpc](#serverrpc) and/or [ClientRpc](#clientrpc) sections for further details and examples).
 This approach also realized by [UNET Remote Actions](https://docs.unity3d.com/Manual/UNetActions.html) in the past but had its own issues with naming (`Command`, `ClientRpc`, `TargetRpc` names are confusing and ambiguous).
 We could weaken this enforcement by case-insensitive naming so that both `MyServerRpc` and `MyServerRPC` would be OK (open discussion).
 However, both call-site clarity and existing UNET API gave us more confidence towards this approach at the end.
 - What is the impact of not doing this?
   - This is an API breaking change.
 If we were to make this change later, it would be harder to rollout in public.
 It would require API upgrader, cause some frustrations and issues in customers' codebases.
   - If we **never** do this change, we're leaving quite a lot of potential goodies on the table (see [Summary](#summary) and [Motivation](#motivation) sections).